TacticalAxis/aws-notes/AWS Certified Cloud Professional/AWS Cloud Practitioner Essentials/Module 1 -  Introduction to Amazon Web Services.md

 	- all parts of the application run in the cloud
 	- migrate all existing applications to the cloud
 	- design/build new applications in the cloud
-	- e.g. a company creates an application purely in the cloud
+	- e.g. a company creates an application purely in the cloud (virtual servers, databases, and network components)
 - on-prem
+	- deploy resources with virtualisation & resource management tools
 - hybrid